Wok & Skillet

 When I was introduced to Brian's cookbook, I knew that this would be a great opportunity to take the plunge and give it a try!

-Ramen at Home
+Ramen at Home cookbook

-His new cookbook, Ramen at Home, is a fantastic resource for the beginner with plenty of guidance and step-by-step instructions, and also new recipes for ramen lovers to try (I've got my eye on the Smoked Salmon Miso Ramen!)
+Brian is the author of the ramenadventures.com blog and host of the Ramen Adventures YouTube Channel.
+His cookbook, Ramen at Home, is a fantastic resource for beginners, with plenty of guidance and step-by-step instructions, plus new recipes for ramen lovers to try (I've got my eye on the Smoked Salmon Miso Ramen!).

 • Shoyu Tare (35 minutes)